Anthony Roth Costanzo, countertenor Paul Appleby, tenor Matthew Aucoin, piano

 This recital marks the debut of Veils for Desire, created by members of the American Modern Opera Company, an exciting new collective of some of today’s most gifted, curious, and innovative artists and recently named one of “19 for 19 Artists to Watch” by WQXR.
-Built around Britten’s dramatic canticle Abraham and Isaac, the program features works that “veil” or transform an unspeakable desire into a new, mysterious form.
-Also included are songs composed specifically for each of these extraordinary singers, including a world premiere by Harold Meltzer and music by AMOC Co-Artistic Director and 2018 MacArthur Fellow Matthew Aucoin.
+Built around Britten’s dramatic canticle Abraham and Isaac, this inventive recital features works that “veil” or transform unspeakable desires into new, mysterious forms.
+Also included are works by Bach, Monteverdi, and AMOC Co-Artistic Director and 2018 MacArthur Fellow Matthew Aucoin.
+AMOC artists will be joined by special guest Wayne Koestenbaum, celebrated poet and scholar, whose playful, multi-layered texts — newly written for the occasion — will weave these works together.
+Join us for this intense, intimate journey!

 Anthony Roth Costanzo, countertenor